gzupanda/HRESCAL/README.md

  HRESCAL
  =======
- This model is based on the factorization-based knowledge graph completion model RESCAL.
+ This model is based on the factorization-based knowledge graph completion (KGC) model RESCAL.
 Our model is mainly about focus on the preprecession.
 In order to capture multihop relation features form the data, we introduce Hamming distance.
+Our model is first indroduce Hamming distance to improve the performace of model.

  usage
  =====
  Our parameters and code show in the directory of examples and the dataset are in the form of .mat format.
+Please download and configure your file path then run the model.
+More details please refer RESCAL model.

 RESCAL
 ======